How to Read Your Auto Insurance Policy

 Endorsements or riders on a car insurance policy

 This is where you add any specific coverages you may need.
-If you own a modified vehicle, be it for mobility, performance, or cosmetic reasons, your modifications will require extra coverage.
-Other endorsements include things like rental car coverage, roadside assistance, or coverage for transportation costs should your vehicle be unable to be driven.
-It’s important to note the cost of your premiums will likely be affected by any additional endorsements.
+If you own a modified vehicle, be it for mobility, performance, or cosmetic reasons, your modifications will most likely require extra coverage.
+Other add-ons include things like rental car coverage, roadside assistance, or coverage for transportation costs should your vehicle be unable to be driven.
+It’s important to note the cost of your premiums will likely increase when you add additional endorsements.

 Insurance ID Card

-This is designed to be downloaded on your phone, printed out and kept in your car, or both.
-It is a key document to have handy.
-On it, you’ll find the insured’s name, address, vehicle details, VIN, policy period and the insurance company’s name and contact info, along with your auto policy number.
+This is designed for you to keep with you, whether digitally or in your car, wallet, etc. It is an important document to have handy.
+On it, you’ll find the insured’s information, vehicle details, VIN, policy period and the insurance company’s information, along with your policy number.

 Verification of Insurance

 Similar to the declarations page, this document is usually a one-pager.
-It contains all of the vital stats of your policy, base insurance and optional coverages.
-It will also list the coverage limits, named insured(s), and vehicle data.
+It contains all of the vital information regarding your policy.
+It will also list the coverage limits, named insured(s), and vehicle information.

 Need more help figuring out how to read your auto insurance policy?
 Click the button below to get in touch with one of our experienced agents, who can answer any questions you may have.